Syscallh00k/HoldFast-Internal/README.md

 ## Notes

-* Internal-only cheat for improved performance and stability
 * Uses ImGui for rendering
-* Modular architecture for easy feature toggling
-* Designed for learning about memory manipulation and SDK generation
+* Designed for learning about memory manipulation